rancher/rke2-docs/docs/reference/ingress_migration.md

 ---
-title: Ingress-Nginx to Traefik Migration Guide
+title: Ingress NGINX to Traefik Migration Guide
 ---

 The Kubernetes Ingress NGINX project has announced its [retirement in March 2026](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/).
 As a result, RKE2 is transitioning to Traefik as the default ingress controller for new clusters starting with RKE2 v1.36.